-While businesses should be following privacy guidelines, you can do your bit to protect your personal information.
+Businesses that use their own QR code system to collect your details should be following privacy guidelines, however you can still do your bit to help protect your personal information.

 Don’t offer up more information than you need to.
-Remember, businesses should only be collecting your details for contact tracing, so they don’t need much more than your name, phone number and/or email address
+Remember, businesses should only be collecting your details for contact tracing, so they don’t need more than your name, phone number and/or email address.

 Read check-in questions carefully and look for check boxes that ask whether you would like to receive marketing information from the venue/organisation.
 If the box is already ticked, untick it – unless of course you would like to hear more from them.